oncodash/oncodash/README.md

 ## Development

-1. Run the images in a containers
+1. Run the images in containers
 ```sh
 docker-compose up
 ```